shawngraham/ar-archaeology/workshop materials/simple-geolocation.md

     ]
 }
 ```
+...which I then ftp to my domain.

-So - you need to have a unique ID for each of your points.
-Latitude and Longitude in decimal degrees.
-Elevation - this doesn't seem to be used, nor does 'distance'. *IF* you want your POI to link to a webpage, then 'has_detail_page' has to be set to 1, and the URL gets put in the 'webpage' bit.
+So - you need to have a unique ID for each of your points. `Lat` and `lng` in decimal degrees. `Elevation` - this doesn't seem to be used, nor does `distance` - you can ignore them. *IF* you want your POI to link to a webpage, then `has_detail_page` has to be set to 1, and the URL gets put in the `webpage` bit.
 Make sure to validate your JSON with [JSONLint](http://jsonlint.com/).
 It is possible to modify the source code so that you can have different kinds of icons for different kinds of POIs, etc- [see this disscussion](https://github.com/abduegal/mixare/wiki/Data-handler).

 ## Add to your Mixare